 The CHAIRMAN.
-Mr. Burnham, how has the lack of fast track
+Mr. Burnham, how has the lack of fast track really hurt American business?

-Mr. Burnham.
+Mr. BURNHAM.
 A very good question.

 The CHAIRMAN.
 Could I ask you a second part of that question?
 If we are going to proceed with fast track, what should be U.S. priorities?

-Mr. Burnham.
+Mr. BURNHAM.
 The key issue for fast track is it is very difficult to measure static and dynamics, as it is in most policy issues that we have to deal with or that you have to deal with from time to time.

-What we can say is that where trade has been expanded in any particular area globally, it has expanded and been positive for the
+What we can say is that where trade has been expanded in any particular area globally, it has expanded and been positive for the U.S. economy.

-U.S. economy.